How to Cool a Greenhouse

 22' Growing Dome Greenhouse at Sunset

 Plants are nature’s evaporative cooler.
-The single most important way to keep your greenhouse cool is to have a large volume of plants in your greenhouse, especially large-leaved plants such as these fig trees, or this grapevine.
-They are both edible, fruit-bearing, soil shading, evaporative coolers.
+The single most important way to keep your greenhouse cool is to have a large volume of plants in your greenhouse, especially large-leaved plants such as fig trees, or a grapevine.
+They are both edible, fruit-bearing, soil-shading, and evaporative coolers.

 Plants transpire moisture through their leaves, which helps keep your greenhouse cool.
 Transpiration is the process of water movement through a plant and its evaporation from leaves, stems, and flowers.
 Water is necessary for plants, but only a small amount of water taken up by the roots is used for growth and metabolism.
 The remaining 97–99.5% is lost by transpiration and guttation.